xraypy/xraylarch/doc/fitting/examples.rst

    :width: 80 %

-Example 3: Fitting XANES Pre-edge Peaks
+Example 2: Fitting XANES Pre-edge Peaks
 =========================================

-This example extends the previous one considerably.
-Although the same basic approach (write an objective function, define parameters, perform fit), here we add several steps that you might use when modeling real data:
+This example extends on the previous one.
+Though following the same basic approach (write an objective function, define parameters, perform fit), we add several steps that you might use when modeling real data:
    a) using data read in from a text file,
    b) using more lineshapes, here 3 Gaussians and an error-function,
    c) using a simple algebraic constraint.

 Consequently, the script is a bit longer:

 .. literalinclude:: ../../examples/fitting/doc_example2.lar

 Here, we're fitting several Gaussian functions.
-If the centroids of these are left completely free, they tend to wander around, so fairly tight controls are placed here on the centroids.
+It is oten observed that if the centroids of these are left completely free, they tend to wander around, so we place fairly tight controls on the centroids.

 Example 4: Fitting XANES Spectra as a Linear Combination of Other Spectra
 ==========================================================================